oldsport1120/freemarket_sample_70h/README.md

 |first_name_kana|string|null: false|
 |date_of_birth|integer|null: false|
 ### Association
-- has_many: products
+- has_many: products, dependent: :destroy
-- has_many: likes
+- has_many: likes, dependent: :destroy
-- has_many: comments
+- has_many: comments, dependent: :destroy
-- has_one: shipment
+- has_one: shipment, dependent: :destroy
-- has_one: payment
+- has_one: payment, dependent: :destroy

 ## shipmentsテーブル